mitchellkottke/SoftwareEngineeringFinal/README.md

 ### Minimal Features: ***150 Points***

-The basic features you need to implement are some mechanism to visualize the names from the database and then like dislike them.
+The basic features you need to implement are some mechanism to visualize the names from the database and then like or dislike them.
 This can be implemented in any way you want.
 This is the minimal requirements for the project.

 ### Additional Feature List